-Since the Company recently completed its IPO, it does not have a history of market prices of its common stock and, as such, volatility was estimated using historical volatilities of similar public companies.
+Prior to the Company's IPO, it did not have a history of market prices of its common stock and, as such, volatility was estimated using historical volatilities of similar public companies.
 The expected term of the employee awards is estimated based on the simplified method, which calculates the expected term based upon the midpoint of the term of the award and the vesting period.
 The Company uses the simplified method because it does not have sufficient option exercise data to provide a reasonable basis upon which to estimate the expected term.
 The expected term of non-employee awards represents the awards contractual term.
 The expected dividend yield is 0% as the Company has no history of paying dividends nor does management expect to pay dividends over the contractual terms of these options.
 The risk-free interest rates are based on the United States Treasury yield curve in effect at the time of grant, with maturities approximating the expected term of the stock options.

-The following table summarizes information about stock option activity during the period the Plan was in effect (in thousands, except share and per share data):
+The following table summarizes information about stock option activity under the 2017 Stock Plan for the six months ended June 30, 2019 (in thousands, except share and per share data):